Bertbk/course_gmsh/tips_gui.md

 - `Color`
 - `Map`

-Il est possible de sauvegarder les options de visualisations d'une `View` donnée.
-Cela permet, en rouvrant le fichier avec GMSH, de conserver les différentes options choisies (transfo, etc.).
-Pour cela : `File->Save Model Option`.
-Un fichier `.opt` sera sauvegardé à côté de votre fichier `.pos`.
+It's possible to save the option associated to particular `View` using `File->Save Model Option`.
+A `.opt` file is then created and the next time GMSH open the post-processing file, the chosen options are again loaded (camera position, ...).

 ### `General`

-Parmi les options qui vous peuvent vous intéresser ici :

-- `Interval type` : surtout **ne choisissez jamais** "numeric values" sinon GMSH va probablement planter (affichage de chaque valeur en chaque noeud !).
-Par contre, `isovalues` ou `filled isovalues` sont intéressantes.
-Accessible depuis le menu rapide (double clic).
+(Most) Interesting are:

+- `Interval type`: **Never chose "numeric values"**, otherwise GMSH will probably crash due to too many number to display. `isovalues` or `filled isovalues` are really interesting for visualisation.
-- `Range mode`
+- `Range mode`:
-  - `Per Time Step` : l'échelle change selon que l'on observe la partie réelle ou imaginaire.
-Accessible depuis le menu rapide (double clic).
-  - `Custom` : Permet d'effectuer une "coupe" dans les valeurs en limitant l'affichage des valeurs comprises dans un certain intervalle.
+  - `Per Time Step`
+  - `Custom`
-  - `Step` : Dans GMSH, les `Step` sont des pas de temps, mais c'est aussi dedans que sont rangées les parties réelles (`Step 0`) et imaginaire (`Step 1`).
+  - `Step` : In GMSH, `Step` are time step, but also real part (`Step 0`) and imaginary part (`Step 1`)

 ### Axes

-Si vous souhaitez afficher des axes : libre à vous de tester.
+You can try it.

 ### Visibility

--  L'option `Draw element outlines` permet de superposer (ou non) le maillage.
-- `Time Display` : choisissez `Harmonic Data`, de sorte à afficher "real part" et "imaginary part" après le nom de la `View`.
+-  `Draw element outlines` is used to superimposed (or not) the mesh onto the `View`
+- `Time Display`: for complex time-independent function, select `Harmonic Data` to display "real part" and "imaginary part" in the title of `View` (instead of `Step`)

 ### Transfo

-Nous pouvons ici :

-- Transformer (translation, rotation, ...) la solution : il faut changer la matrice (rotation) et le vecteur (translation).
-- `Normal Raise` : Permet d'afficher en 3D une solution 2D.
-Accessible depuis le menu rapide (double clic).
-Exemple dans l'image ci-dessous :
+This is where the `View` (not the function!) can be transformed:

+- Translation, Rotation, ... according to the matrix (rotation) and vector (translation)
+- `Normal Raise`: plot a 2D solution in 3D (example below)

-{{< figure src="../gui_normalraise.png" title="Exemple avec NormalRaise">}}
+{{< figure src="../gui_normalraise.png" title="`Normal Raise` example">}}

 ### Color

-Si vous n'aimez pas l'effet de lumière, vous pouvez le désactiver (`Enable lighting`).
+You can here desactivate the lighting effect with `Enable lighting`.

 ### Color Map

-Pour modifier la "color map" : soit à la main (chaud), soit avec des ensembles prédéfinis que vous pouvez sélectionner en tapant 0,1,2,3...,9.
+Some pre-defined colormaps are available by typing 0,1,2,3...,9.

-## Quelques plugins
+## Some plugins

-Ces plugins sont accessibles dans `Tools->Plugins`.
-Ils permettent de modifier et d'effectuer quelques opérations simples sur les solutions obtenues.
-Attention, les plugins ne modifient pas les fichiers, pour cela il faudra eregistrer la (nouvelle) solution sur disque.
+These plugins are accessible in `Tools->Plugins` menu.
+They can modify the data and make some simple operations on them.

+{{% alert warning %}}
+Plugins obviously do not modify the content of the file, only the `View`
+{{% /alert %}}

-### ModulusPhase}
+### ModulusPhase

-Permet de calculer le module d'une `View`.
-Attention, la `View` est écrasée.

-Il n'est a priori pas la peine de modifier les options par défaut, sauf éventuellement le numéro de la `View` (-1 signifiant la `View` en cours).
+Compute the modulus and the phase of a `View`.
+The `View` is here override.

+It can be launched with the default parameter as long as the `View` to work on is selected (-1= current `View`).

 ### ModifyComponents

-Permet d'effectuer une opération mathématique sur les composants de la solution.
-Comme nous travaillons en scalaire, il n'y a qu'une composante.
-L'aide associée permet de bien comprendre.

-## Supprimer une `View`, la recharger, ...

-- Pour rendre une `View` visible, il faut cocher la case à gauche de son nom.
-- Pour supprimer une `View`, il suffit de cliquer sur la flèche à droite de son nom et de choisir `Remove`.
-Nous pouvons aussi toutes les supprimer ou juste celles visibles.
-- Pour recharger une `View` (*i.e.*: relire sur disque), soit le raccourci avec la touche `r` soit la flèche à droite de son nom et `Reload`.
+Compute a mathematical operation on the component (if vector data or tensor data) of the `View`.

+## Delete a `View` from memory, reload it, ...

+- A `View` can be set to visible or not using the checkbox close to its name
+- Deleting a `View` from the memory: click on the arrow on the right of the name of the view.
+Then in the dropdown menu select `Remove`.
+Every `View` can be removed at once, too.
+- Reloading a `View` can be done by typing `r` or in its dropdown menu by selecting `Reload`.

-## Exportation en image (png, jpg, ...)
+## Image exportation (png, jpg, ...)

-Pour exporter une image sous GMSH, il suffit de faire `Files->Export`.
-Soit vous sélectionner dans le menu le format désiré, soit en tapant le nom du fichier de sortie et son extension, GMSH trouvera automatiquement le bon format (png, jpg, ...).
+In the menu, select `Files->Export` and then chose the desired output format, or type the full name of the output file and GMSH will guess its format from the extension you provide (png, jpg, ...).